Forensics Case Examples By Specialty

 EXAMPLE # 9 – State of Vermont

 Another sexual harassment case was brought against a company.
-As part of the claim the plaintiff stated that she had typed out a list of problematic things her supervisor was doing to her that she felt amounted to harassment.
-She testified that she had typed this list several years before, signed it, and gave it to her supervisor’s boss.
+As part of the claim, the plaintiff stated that she had typed out a list of problematic things her supervisor was doing to her that she felt amounted to harassment.
+She testified that she had typed this list several years before, signed it, and given it to her supervisor’s boss.
 She testified further that the boss took the list, read it in front of her, told her that he would do nothing about the items on it, and gave it back to her.

 The boss denied ever even meeting with the plaintiff about this issue and further stated that he never saw, read, or handled this list that the plaintiff submitted.
 Once we were contacted there were three immediate tests that we informed the defense attorney that we could perform.